Free Blocklists of Recently Malicious IP Addresses

 - Attempts to sniff out and access common CMS login pages (wp-admin.php, xmlrpc.php, etc.).

 Please be advised that because many of these addresses are public proxies or hacked machines, they are highly ephemeral and should be purged or updated often.
 If you don't, then eventually you will wind up blocking legitimate traffic.

 The second way the IP addresses in my lists are gathered is by a large number of honeypots that I've placed on sites that I own or manage.
-These honeypots intercept requests made to commonly-used CMS and forum login and administration pages that don't exist on the sites on which they're installed, as well as on pages with current vulnerabilities.
+These honeypots intercept requests made to commonly-used CMS (Content Management System) and forum login and administration pages that don't exist on the sites on which they're installed, as well as on pages with current vulnerabilities.

 You can learn more about how to use these lists with CSF Firewall here.
 These lists may also work with some freestanding firewall routers, but you'll have to consult the documentation or check with the router's manufacturer about how to do it.

-Fresh IP's List
+1. Fresh IP's List

-Worst IP's List
+2. Worst IP's List

 The Worst IP's List is updated every hour on the half-hour.
 It contains the IP addresses of up to 50 of the worst IP addresses as measured by number of attacks on my servers since the last list was generated.
 It is sorted by the number of attacks (most attacks first) without regard to what kinds of attacks were attempted.
 These IP's have the highest degree of certainty of malicious activity and include no false positives.
 You can download or view the Fresh IP's list at https://rjmblocklist.com/sizzling/worst.txt.